 Using the Queensland Government logo

 Place the Queensland Government logo in a prominent position on your project's promotional material including (but not limited to):

 - event invitations.

-For access to the logo, please contact your local Sport and Recreation office with details of your intended use.
-Alternatively, state level organisations can email email@example.com.
+Please contact your local Sport and Recreation office with details of your intended use for the Queensland Government logo.

 Using an acknowledgement statement

 The following statement should be used to acknowledge the funding you have received from the Queensland Government.